 Cost: From $35 per night

-Mossman Riverside Leisure Park, with its manicured lawns and rainforest vegetation, overlooks the surrounding mountain scenery in this tropical northern town.
+Mossman Pool and Caravan Park, with its manicured lawns and rainforest vegetation, overlooks the surrounding mountain scenery in this tropical northern town.
 A short skip away from the Mossman River and walking distance to the shops and restaurants of Mossman, this is a lovely spot to set up camp, stay in a cabin or park the caravan for a while.
 The park comes with all amenities, including a 50m pool right next door, free of charge for all registered guests.
 If you’re here on a weekend, don’t miss the Saturday farmer’s markets.